mozilla/treeherder/docs/backend_tasks.md

 ## Connecting to Services Running inside Vagrant

-Treeherder uses various services to function, eg MySQL, Elasticsearch, etc.
+Treeherder uses various services to function, eg MySQL, etc.
 At times it can be useful to connect to them from outside the Vagrant VM.

 The Vagrantfile defines how internal ports are mapped to the host OS' ports.